 Immune modelling will help you develop safer drugs.
 You will understand:

-- what is the immune profile of the disease and why is it important?
+- What is the immunologic mechanism of the disease and why is it important?

-- what is the immune response to the candidate biomolecule, and is it important?
+- What is the potential immune response to the therapeutic, and is it important?

 To study the role of heat shock proteins in immune mediated cell death and autoimmunity a model of diabetes was designed that consisted of transgenic expression of the target protein.
 Cell death of islet beta cells was initiated in a controlled dose dependent manner.
 The study successfully revealed that the (i) the initial beta cell death was responsible for the initiation of an immune mediated diabetes, and (ii) the immune response was increased by the over expression of heat shock protein.
 This study was important to understand the role of heat shock proteins in immunogenicity following tissue damage.